- House over the Horizon by Fran Silvestre Arquitectos

-This is exactly the case for the house in Santa Pola designed by Fran Silvestre Arquitectos.
+This is exactly the case for the "House over the Horizon" in Santa Pola designed by Fran Silvestre Arquitectos.
 Santa Pola is a bustling town located on the Costa Blanca, about a 20-minute drive south of Alicante airport.
 Once a small - but prosperous - fishing port, Santa Pola is now a popular tourist destination with wide, sandy beaches that are perfect for windsurfers and other water sports enthusiasts.
 It boasts the fishing port and the Fishing and Sea Museum offering a rich selection of maritime objects and located in the former castle in the centre of the town.
 The ferries for the nearby island of Tabarca depart from Santa Pola.

 And the house designed by Fran Silvestre Arquitectos stands on the mainland directly opposite this small, picturesque island.

 The formal appearance of the architecture is strongly conditioned by the gradient of the land, so much so that the house is actually formed of three levels.
 The bedrooms with balcony are located on the top floor, the shared area in the middle zone, where a patio and infinity pool cantilever out towards the sea.
 This is the real focal point of the house, open and barefaced towards the landscape on the Mediterranean side.